Complete-Genomics/denovo_OLC/README.md

 A second challenge is read selection.
 A read may be intrinsically low quality, but whether removing it improves an assembly depends on its disagreement with the *other reads in the same UMI*.
 This distinction motivates a graph-aware ML
-design: ML is not used to replace the graph with global per-read ranking; it is used to resolve otherwise arbitrary choices inside a conflict graph.
+design: ML removes a limited number of globally poor reads first, then the conflict graph resolves the remaining pool-specific disagreements.

 ## Materials and methods